 • There are around 150 homeless-qualified students at the 3 Oregon City high schools; Oregon City High School (OCHS), Oregon City Service Learning Academy (OCSLA), and the Clackamas Academy of Industrial Sciences (CAIS).

-• According to Tom Lovell, the principal, at Oregon City High School there are over 800 students, or more than one-third of the students at OCHS, who come to school hungry.
+• There are over 800 students, or more than one-third of the students at OCHS, who come to school hungry.

 • These students are among the 222,000 children throughout Oregon who don't always know where their next meal is coming from.